 • the time of day: the best light for photographing specific historic monuments in Paris.

 • portraits: flattering pictures that reveal the true character of your subject, and the best settings and places to take them.
-Take portraits in every-day outdoor situations that look like they were taken in a studio!
+Take portraits in every-day outdoor situations that look like they were made in a studio!

 • the electronic flash: Fill-in flash, balancing the flash exposure with ambient light, whether during the day or at night; reflectors for diffusing the flash, the best angles from which to point the flash, and stroboscopic flash.

 • how to “make yourself lucky”: Sometimes people say, “oh, you were lucky” when looking at one of my pictures.
 Perhaps, but I strongly believe that it is possible to create one’s luck.
-Learn to put yourself where and when the action will take place minutes or seconds later.
+Learn to predict and put yourself where and when the action will take place minutes or seconds later.

-Pay on-line for one workshop session, or for second and subsequent workshops sessions.
+Pay on-line for one workshop session:

 As seen in «Réponses Photo»

-Questions and answers about Paris Photography Workshops:
+Questions and answers about Paris photography workshops:

 Who is David Henry?

-Where are photography workshops held?
+Where are these street photography workshops held?

 Caroline Viciana photographing the fontaine des Innocents with her Nikon D40x, a 70–300 mm zoom, and a SB-25 flash, June 6th 2008.